What are the community ranks?

 You are not yet able to post, but you can browse posts and topics, as well as giving Likes to posts that you agree with, or that you think are useful or insightful, or are otherwise great contributions.
 We also keep track of which posts you have visited and read, and you can bookmark topics and posts that you find interesting.

-After some regular browsing of the forum, you should be promoted from Visitor to New Member automatically.
+After some regular browsing of the forum, you should be promoted from Visitor to Member automatically.

 While you are able to post new topics in most categories that you can see, some posts will be redirected to the Community Post Approval team first and have to be approved before they show up to others on the forum.
 This is the case for bug reports, feature requests, development resources, and discussion topics.

-To rank up to Member, you need to keep actively browsing the forum, and also be actively participating in terms of posting.
+To rank up to Regular, you need to keep actively browsing the forum, and also be actively participating in terms of posting.
 Above all else, make sure you use and post to the forum appropriately according to our community rules and guidelines.
-You will be automatically promoted to Member once you meet the criteria and have a clean forum moderation history.
+You will be automatically promoted to Regular once you meet the criteria and have a clean forum moderation history.
 For more information see:

-If you are actively participating and posting appropriately according to the forum rules and guidelines, you will eventually be promoted from New Member to Member.
+If you are actively participating and posting appropriately according to the forum rules and guidelines, you will eventually be promoted from Member to Regular.

-As a full Member of the forum, you can now see all forum categories and can create posts and replies in all of them (apart from the categories that only staff can create topics in).
+As a Regular, you are a full member of the forum, so you can now see all forum categories and can create posts and replies in all of them (apart from the categories that only staff can create topics in).
 You now have the ability to use some extra categories, like the lounge, in addition to what you could already see and use.

 You can now also create discussion topics, platform feedback and development resources topics yourself, without needing to pass through Community Post Approval first, because we now trust you with the permissions to make appropriate topics in these categories yourself.

-For a lot of people, Member will be seen as the final destination.
+For a lot of people, Regular will be seen as the final destination.
 This is when you have full access to the forum and is where most people will stay once they reach this rank.
-However, there are still a few ranks above Member for distinguished and dedicated community members.
+However, there are still a few ranks above Regular for distinguished and dedicated community members.

 You can rank up to Top Contributor by being active and making frequent, positive contributions to discussions.
 This rank is meant for the best contributors in our community, to acknowledge and reward their dedication to high-quality discussion.
 For more information see: